ArthurSens/kubevirt-VM-monitoring/README.md

 rm -rf prometheus-operator*
 ```

-One thing to keep in mind is the release name we added here: `monitoring`.
+One thing to keep in mind is the release name we added here: `kubevirt-prometheus`.
 This will be used when [configuring Prometheus to scrape the VM's node-exporter](#Configuring-Prometheus-to-scrape-the-VM's-node-exporter)

-## Deploy KubeVirt Operator and KubeVirt CustomResource
+## Deploy KubeVirt Operators and KubeVirt CustomResources

 Alright, the next step will be deploying KubeVirt itself.
-We will start with it's operator.
+We will start with its operator.

-We will fetch the lastest version, then use `kubectl apply` to deploy the manifest directly from Github:
+We will fetch the lastest version, then use `kubectl create` to deploy the manifest directly from Github:
 ```
 export KUBEVIRT_VERSION=$(curl -s https://api.github.com/repos/kubevirt/kubevirt/releases | grep tag_name | grep -v -- - | sort -V | tail -1 | awk -F':' '{print $2}' | sed 's/,//' | xargs)
 kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-operator.yaml